 Bindu Patel, chef-proprietor, Sanctuary, Leicester

 “As a toddler, my largest loves had been strawberries and Slush Puppies.
-In summer, we’d pass fruit-picking, collect a glut of juicy strawberries, and Mum could mix them with sugar and ice to create the maximum superb slushies.
+In summer, we’d pass fruit-picking and collect a glut of juicy strawberries, and Mum could mix them with sugar and ice to create the maximum superb slushies.
 Being Asian, you’re brought to chilies and heat early, and mum could grind black pepper on the pinnacle, which brings out the flavor in strawberries.”

-“Hot climate encourages simplicity; true produce organized with the little faff — the Spanish excel at this.
+“A Hot climate encourages simplicity; true produce organized with little faffthe Spanish excel at this.
 I frequently recreate a dish I first served at the beach in Almería: chopped tomatoes, true olive oil, and fresh oregano with tinned ventresca tuna.
 No cooking in any way.
-The Spanish love properly tinned seafood, and ventresca is the prized tuna belly, line-stuck, cooked in seawater, filleted, and tinned via hand.
+The Spanish love properly tinned seafood, and ventresca is the prized tuna belly, line-stuck, cooked in seawater, filleted, and tinned by hand.
 It’s meals of the gods.”

 Michelin-starred Rice Krispie Cakes

-Simon Hulstone, chef-owner, the Elephant, Torquay
+Simon Hulstone, chef-owner of the Elephant, Torquay

-“I love to softly soften marshmallows in a Bain Marie to blood temperature and mix thru Rice Krispies.
+“I love to softly soften marshmallows in a Bain Marie to blood temperature and mix through Rice Krispies.
 Set it in a tray, reduce it into portions, dip them in melted chocolate, and those bloody love them.
 This is Michelin cooking: we only use a pinnacle-give up Kellogg’s and right Flumps.”

 Khatta there